 Why do athletes put themselves through altitude training?
-Put simply, it places their body under a level of stress that, in the end, leads to improved performance.
+Put simply, it places their body and mind under levels of stress that, in the end, lead to improved performance.

 According to the Natural Athlete Clinic – “Upon returning from a stint at altitude, the athlete… will benefit from a higher red blood cell concentration.
 More red blood cells allow more oxygen to be delivered to working muscles.
 More oxygen leads to an increased ability to do work, leading to increases in endurance, speed, strength and recovery.”